coder-Rishi05/Mongodb/readme.md

     field2:value2,
 })

-for inserting multiple objects in the documents.
+for inserting multiple objects in the documents and use array of objects for it.

 db.<collection-name>.insertMany([
     {